-On June 3, 2019, we entered into a sales agreement, or the Sales Agreement, with Cowen and Company, LLC, or Cowen, to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$75,000,000, through an at-the-market equity offering program under which Cowen will act as sales agent.
-During the three months ended June 30, 2019, we received no proceeds from the sale of shares of common stock pursuant to the Sales Agreement.
+We have historically funded our operations primarily from the issuance and sale of convertible preferred stock and convertible promissory notes, as well as public equity issuances.
+On June 3, 2019, we entered into a sales agreement or, the Sales Agreement, with Cowen and Company, LLC, or, Cowen, to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$75.0 million through an at-the-market equity offering program under which Cowen acts as sales agent, or the ATM Offering Program.
+During the three months ended March 31, 2020, we issued and sold 1,513,840 shares of our common stock through our ATM Offering Program and received net proceeds of approximately \$8.8 million, after deducting commissions and other offering expenses of \$0.3 million.